-Paul Hershberger is the Station Leader and a Research Fish Biologist at the U. S. Geological Survey - Marrowstone Marine Field Station.
-He is an Affiliate Associate Professor at the School of Aquatic and Fishery Sciences – University of Washington, and former President of the Fish Health Section - American Fisheries Society.
+Paul Hershberger is the Chief of the Fish Heath Section at the U. S. Geological Survey - Western Fisheries Research Center (Seattle, WA) and the Station Leader at the Marrowstone Marine Field Station (Nordland, WA).
+He is an Affiliate Professor at the University of Washington – School of Aquatic and Fishery Sciences, and former President of the Fish Health Section - American Fisheries Society.

 Education and Certifications

 Ph.D.
-1998.
 Fisheries, School of Aquatic and Fisheries Sciences, University of Washington, Seattle, WA

 M.S.
-1995.
 Fisheries, School of Aquatic and Fisheries Sciences, University of Washington, Seattle, WA

 B.S.
-1993.
 Chemistry and Biology, Northland College, Ashland, WI